Dynatrace SaaS and Managed monitors

 Select a resources folder for the monitor profile in the resources tree, or create a new folder as follows:

-From the LoadRunner Enterprise navigation toolbar, click and select Monitors (under Assets).
+In LoadRunner Enterprise, click Open the navigation toolbar and select Monitors (under Assets).

 Click New Folder and enter a name for the monitor resources folder.